Encouraging Consumption of Water in School: Access, Challenges, and Strategies

 1. Improve water quality.

-2. Scale back on sugary beverages.
+2. Reduce consumption of sugary beverages.

 Likewise, schools may increase income by expanding their investment in the government meals program.
-They can advance students' well-being and district funds by embracing distributing arrangements with clear contract terms that help youngsters' health.
+They can advance students' well-being and district funds by embracing distribution arrangements with clear contract terms that help youngsters' health.

 3. Push for school policies.